Political Gadgets home Individual Politician Summary

 Wikipedia

-Robert Bellarmine Carl Katter (born 22 May 1945) is an Australian politician who has served as the member of parliament (MP) for the Queensland division of Kennedy since 1993 and father of the House since 2022.
-He was previously active in Queensland state politics from 1974 to 1992, holding various ministerial positions in the Bjelke-Petersen, Ahern, and Cooper governments.
+Robert Bellarmine Carl Katter (born 22 May 1945) is an Australian politician.
+He has been the member of Parliament (MP) for the Queensland division of Kennedy since 1993 and is the father of the House, being the longest-serving member of the Australian Parliament.
+Prior to federal politics, Katter was prominent in Queensland state politics, serving as a minister in the Bjelke-Petersen, Ahern, and Cooper governments.

-Katter left state politics in 1992, and the following year was elected to federal parliament, sitting for the division of Kennedy, his father's former seat.
-He resigned from the National Party in the lead-up to the 2001 federal election, and has since been re-elected several times as an independent and as a member of Katter's Australian Party.
-His son, Robbie Katter, is a state MP in Queensland, the third generation of the Katter family to become a member of parliament.
+Katter retired from state parliament in 1992 and was elected to the House of Representatives at the subsequent federal election, standing for his father's former seat of Kennedy.
+He resigned from the National Party in the lead-up to the 2001 federal election over policy disagreements, and has continued to be re-elected as an independent and as the founder of his Katter's Australian Party.
+His son Robbie Katter is a state MP in Queensland, the third generation of the Katter family to become a member of Parliament.

 Read full article ↗